Prototype-Guided Robust Learning against Backdoor Attacks: Prototype-Guided Robust Learning

 However, cosine similarity alone fails when all samples cluster near a single prototype and are assigned the same pseudolabel, which often occurs in the initial training process.
-This leads to the model learning the feature only from one class.
-To address this, we exploit the optimal transport algorithm \cite{Cuturi13} to combine the \textit{cosine similarity} with \textit{uniformity property} of the dataset, where each sample has roughly equal probabilities ($\approx 1/k$) of belonging to one of the $k$ classes.
-The influence of optimal transport is discussed in Appendix \ref{ap:ablation}.
+This would lead the model to learn the feature only from one class.
+To address this, we exploit the optimal transport algorithm \citep{Cuturi13} to combine the \textit{cosine similarity} with \textit{uniformity property} of the dataset, where each sample has roughly equal probabilities ($\approx 1/k$) of belonging to one of the $k$ classes.
+As we will discuss later, the uniformity property doesn’t restrict our method to only work over balanced datasets, whereas we discuss the influence of optimal transport in Section \ref{ap:ablation}.

 The optimal transport algorithm produces a probability matrix $Q \in \mathbb{R}_{+}^{n \times k}$, where each element $Q_{ij}$ represents the probability of assigning pseudo-label $j$ to the sample $\vct{x}_i$, and the probabilities for each sample across all classes sum to 1, i.e., $\sum_{j=1}^{k} Q_{ij} = 1$.
 The $Q$ is calculated via: